Learn to Dive

 Further your diving experience

-Why stop at open water?
-There are a number of courses available on our holidays that can take you from Open Water all the way to instructor should you decide that a career change is in order.
-We would recommend that you at least get your Advanced certificate as this will allow you to dive to 30 metres and many of the best dives on our trips will require this level of certification.
+Why stop at the first certification?
+There are a number of courses available that can take you from Open Water all the way to instructor (should you fancy a career change).
+We recommend that you at least obtain an Advanced certificate, as this will allow you to dive to depths of 30 metres.
+Plus, many of the best dives in the world require this level of certification.

-Should you decide to take it even further, the possibilities are vast.
-You could become a Rescue Diver or Divemaster if you want to continue to learn more about the theory and practice of diving, or you might decide to take some speciality courses in an area that interests you such as underwater photography or wreck diving.
+If you want to take it even further, the possibilities are vast.
+You could become a Rescue Diver or Divemaster if you're most interested in the theory and practice of diving, or you might decide to take speciality courses in areas such as underwater photography or wreck diving.

-We are all for more people learning to dive.
-And we would be delighted to assist you should this be something you want to do.
-We will arrange all dive training for you on any of our trips and will tailor this to your schedule and learning needs.
-If you want to complete the theory and pool work in the UK before heading off on your trip, we can also arrange this for you.
+We're passionate about getting more people to learn to dive and would be delighted to assist you should you want to do so.
+Leave the planning to us, and we'll organise all your dive training while on our trips, tailored to your schedule and learning needs.
+If you'd rather complete the theory and pool requirements in the UK before your trip, we can also arrange this.
 Contact us to discuss your scuba training in more detail.

 Popular courses